 The Wide Area Network (WAN) Service offers statewide IP data communications connectivity to any authorized government entity.
-WAN service connects your Local Area Network (LAN) to other resources affiliated with your organization, to the Internet, or areas in between. the Office of State Finance (OSF) will provide consultation to aid in the selection of data services.
+WAN service connects your Local Area Network (LAN) to other resources affiliated with your organization, to the Internet, or areas in between. the Office of Management and Enterprise Services (OMES) will provide consultation to aid in the selection of data services.

 Service implementation and support includes